Susan Cox (artist)

-Susan Cox is an American painter born in 1952.
+Susan Cox (born 1952) is an American painter.
 She is completed work in oil, acrylic, and watercolor mediums.
 Her work focuses on City Scenes and life and Landscapes en plein air.
 Her work has been showcased across Europe and the United States.

 Education and Teaching

 Susan Cox received a Bachelors of Arts Degree in Fine Arts and Ceramics from California State University Long Beach.

 During her time as an emerging artist, Cox worked as an art gallery sales consultant, interior design apprentice, and floral designer.
 Cox has also served as a juror for the Festival of the Arts in Laguna Beach in 1999 & 2006.

 Cox's art focuses on oil mediums and plein-air painting.
 In Winter 2009, Cox was a professor of plein-air painting at the Oceanside Museum of Arts.
 Her course was titled "A Breath of Fresh Air".
 In this course, she lectured on the fundamentals of plein-air painting, included an introduction to the genre, and its history.
 Students and Cox also spent time going out on location to paint.